STF1998/Desk20/report/introduction.md

 #### Main goal of the project

-Build a MEAN stack single page application with integration of a front end (using Angular-CLI), including a responsive design, with a Facebook API to provide a login capability and league table between friends.
+Build a MEAN stack single page application with integration of a front end (using Angular-CLI), including a responsive design, with a Facebook API (application programming interfaces) to provide a login capability and league table between friends.

 #### High level project aims